 NOTE - Flue gas may be slightly acidic and may adversely affect some building materials.
 If any vent termination is used and the flue gasses may impinge on the building material, a corrosion-resistant shield (minimum 24 inches square) should be used to protect the wall surface.
 If the optional tee is used, the protective shield is recommended.
 The shield should be constructed using wood, plastic, sheet metal or other suitable material.
 All seams, joints, cracks, etc. in the affected area should be sealed using an appropriate sealant.
-See figure 36.
+See figure 34.

 Intake and exhaust pipes may be routed either horizontally through an outside wall or vertically through the roof.
 In attic or closet installations, vertical termination through the roof is preferred.
-Figures 33 through 47 show typical terminations.
+Figures 31 through 39 show typical terminations.

-- 1 Intake and exhaust terminations are not required to be in the same pressure zone.
-You may exit the intake on one side of the structure and the exhaust on another side (figure 34).
-You may exit the exhaust out the roof and the intake out the side of the structure (figure 35). - 2 Intake and exhaust pipes should be placed as close together as possible at termination end (refer to illustrations).
-Maximum separation is 3" (76MM) on roof terminations and 6" (152MM) on side wall terminations. - 3 On roof terminations, the intake piping should terminate straight down using two 90° elbows (See figure 33). - 4 Exhaust piping must terminate straight out or up as shown.
-A reducer may be required on the exhaust piping at the point where it exits the structure to improve the velocity of exhaust away from the intake piping.
-See table 8.
+- 1 Vent terminations are not required to be in the same pressure zone.
+You may exit the intake on one side of the structure and the exhaust on another side (figure 32).
+You may exit the exhaust out the roof and the intake out the side of the structure (figure 33). - 2 Intake and exhaust pipes should be placed as close together as possible at termination end (refer to illustrations).
+Maximum separation is 3" (76mm) on roof terminations and 6" (152mm) on side wall terminations.